JayBhoi965/Donut/README.md

 # Donut
-Donut Using Pygame

-# Donut
 3D ASCII donut using Python with Pygame

-This code is inspired by Andy Sloane blog post where he explained how he wrote C code for rotating ASCII donut. https://www.a1k0n.net/2011/07/20/donut-math.html
+This Python code is inspired by Andy Sloane C code for rotating ASCII donut. https://www.a1k0n.net/2011/07/20/donut-math.html

 Here we've less FPS(60fps) which makes the exicution slower